Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-documents.md

 ## Adding a Document to a Service

 On each Service form within the Service Portfolio, a Documents option lets you browse the list of all documents that belong to a particular library and link or unlink documents to the service.
-This action only be performed by the Service's owner.
+This action can only be performed by the Service's owner.

 * **Select Library**: Select from the list of available libraries that you want to browse
 * **Order By**: To help locate a document, you can change the order of the list by